vercel/next.js/contributing.md

 If you need to clean the project for any reason, use `yarn clean`.

-## Adding warning/error descriptions

-In Next.js we have a system to add helpful links to warnings and errors.

-This allows for the logged message to be short while giving a broader description and instructions on how to solve the warning/error.

-In general all warnings and errors added should have these links attached.

-Below are the steps to add a new link:

-- Create a new markdown file under the `errors` directory based on `errors/template.md`: `cp errors/template.md errors/<error-file-name>.md`
-- Add the newly added file to `errors/manifest.json`
-- Add the following url to your warning/error: `https://nextjs.org/docs/messages/<file-path-without-dotmd>`.
-For example to link to `errors/api-routes-static-export.md` you use the url: `https://nextjs.org/docs/messages/api-routes-static-export`

-## To run tests
+## Testing

-Make sure you have `chromedriver` installed for your Chrome version.
-You can install it with
+Make sure you have `chromedriver` installed, and it should match your Chrome version.
+You can install it with:

+- `apt install chromedriver` on Ubuntu/Debian
 - `brew install --cask chromedriver` on Mac OS X
 - `chocolatey install chromedriver` on Windows

 - Or manually download the version that matches your installed chrome version (if there's no match, download a version under it, but not above) from the [chromedriver repo](https://chromedriver.storage.googleapis.com/index.html) and add the binary to `<next-repo>/node_modules/.bin`

 You may also have to [install Rust](https://www.rust-lang.org/tools/install) and build our native packages to see all tests pass locally.
 We check in binaries for the most common targets and those required for CI so that most people don't have to, but if you do not see a binary for your target in `packages/next/native`, you can build it by running `yarn --cwd packages/next build-native`.
 If you are working on the Rust code and you need to build the binaries for ci, you can manually trigger [the workflow](https://github.com/vercel/next.js/actions/workflows/build_native.yml) to build and commit with the "Run workflow" button.

-Running all tests:
+### Running tests

 ```sh
 yarn testonly